Title IX Resources

 • Quick links to support and answers to your questions about sexual assault, relationship violence, & stalking.

 Download the app at App Store or Google Play.
-Select NHTI – Concord’s Community College as your campus, and become familiar with the uSafeUS® tools and resources available 24/7 wherever you may go.
+Select NHTI as your campus, and become familiar with the uSafeUS® tools and resources available 24/7 wherever you may go.

 RSA 188H: Sexual Misconduct Climate Survey

-A sexual misconduct climate survey with a series of standard base questions was distributed to all undergraduate and graduate students in the state of New Hampshire as a required component of a new state law aimed at addressing campus sexual misconduct.
-This survey was administered at NHTI in February and March of 2022, and the survey results can be found here.
+• A sexual misconduct climate survey with a series of standard base questions was distributed to all undergraduate and graduate students in the state of New Hampshire as a required component of a new state law aimed at addressing campus sexual misconduct.
+This survey was administered at NHTI in February and March of 2022.

 When reviewing the summary findings, please note that the definition of sexual misconduct as it relates to this survey is quite broad, so it is important to read the survey questions and responses in their entirety and note the total number of people who answered a specific question to best understand the results.
 The results will be an important component in our campus’s ongoing work to prevent and respond to all forms of sexual misconduct and interpersonal violence.